We produce video in the field of arts, music, history and culture, often working with colleagues at Oxford Digital Media.

 These are a few examples of our work in this field.

 The exhibition of the C16th German artist, Lucas Cranach the Elder, opened at Compton Verney Art Gallery and Park in Warwickshire in March 2020, but was forced to close after only five days.
 Working with the curator, Amy Orrock, we made this virtual tour for the Compton Verney website.
 Clips were filmed by the curator and contemporary artists on smartphones in their own homes and sent to us along with high resolution installation stills and other artwork.
 We collaborated remotely on the script, created the motion graphics and edited the film.
-The resulting exhibition website was highlighted as a pick of the week in both The Guardian, Times and Telegraph.
+The resulting exhibition website was highlighted as a pick of the week in the Guardian, Times and Telegraph.

 This 73 minute biographical documentary, filmed and directed by Mike Tomlinson and presented by Rebecca Huxley, tells the story of Nancy Sandars (1914-2015), a celebrated archaeologist and writer who specialised in the Bronze Age and wrote a number of books on this period of prehistory.
 She also wrote a translation of the ancient Mesapotamian poem, The Epic of Gilgamesh, which was published by Penguin and sold over a million copies.
 She has been appreciated particularly for the accessible and lucid style of her writing which brought past times to life.